Co-Designing Health: Culturally Tailored Campaigns (In Progress)

 Approach

-Community advisory board formation; co-design workshops (campaign review, concept generation, and AI-supported visualization); campaign visualization and refinement; semi-structured interviews; campaign perception surveys; mixed-methods analysis
+Community advisory board formation; co-design workshops (campaign review, concept generation, and AI-supported visualization); campaign visualization and refinement; survey experiment; mixed-methods analysis

 Projected Outcomes*

-A series of co-designed smoking cessation campaigns; insights into culturally tailoring health communications for LGBTQ+ populations; understanding how generative AI can support participation in co-design processes; and evidence supporting co-design approaches in tobacco cessation research.
+A series of co-designed smoking cessation campaigns; practice-based insights into culturally tailoring health communications for LGBTQ+ communities; understanding of how generative AI can support co-design processes; evidence supporting co-design approaches in tobacco cessation research; insights into how communicating about a campaign’s development process may influence audience responses

-* This study is currently ongoing and is expected to conclude in Summer 2026.
+* This study is currently ongoing and is expected to conclude in Fall 2026.
 Final findings and project materials will be shared upon completion.

 Team

-Dr. Joanne G. Patterson (Principal Investigator); Nina Wolf (Research Team Lead); Shanelle Nebre (Coder); Maxwell Schoen (Notetaker + Transcriber); Ella Anderson (Notetaker + Transcriber)
+Dr. Joanne G. Patterson (Principal Investigator); Nina Wolf (Research Team Lead: Workshop Design, Facilitator, Transcriber, Coder, Data Analysis); Shanelle Nebre (Coder); Maxwell Schoen (Notetaker + Transcriber); Ella Anderson (Notetaker + Transcriber)

 Curious to learn more?